domdus/directus-extension-streaming-video-player/README.md

 1. Go to your collection settings
 2. Select a string field
 3. Set the interface to **Streaming Video Player**
-4. In collection item view: Enter stream paths for local origin resources (e.g., `/assets/:UUID`) or full URLs for remote/other resources
+4. In collection item view: Enter stream paths for local resources you get at the Directus **assets** endpoint (e.g., `/assets/:uuid`) or full URLs for remote/other resources
    - **HLS streams**: URLs ending in `.m3u8` (e.g., `https://example.com/video.m3u8`)
    - **DASH streams**: URLs ending in `.mpd` (e.g., `https://example.com/video.mpd`)